SidRoberts/centum/docs/components/console/exception-handlers.md

 # Exception Handlers

-Exception Handlers are used to catch and handle Exceptions in Commands.
+Exception Handlers allow you to catch and handle exceptions that occur during command execution in your Centum console application.

 {: .note }
 Exception Handlers must implement [`Centum\Interfaces\Console\ExceptionHandlerInterface`](https://github.com/SidRoberts/centum/blob/development/src/Interfaces/Console/ExceptionHandlerInterface.php).

-Exception Handlers only require the following public method:
+Exception Handlers require the following public method:

 - `public function handle(Centum\Interfaces\Console\TerminalInterface $terminal, Throwable $throwable): void`

-Multiple Exception Handlers can be added to a Console Application and can be used to handle different types of Exceptions.
-Within the `handle()` method, an [`Centum\Console\Exception\UnsuitableExceptionHandlerException`](https://github.com/SidRoberts/centum/blob/development/src/Console/Exception/UnsuitableExceptionHandlerException.php) can be thrown so that the Application can try another Exception Handler instead.
+You can register multiple Exception Handlers for different exception types.

+If an Exception Handler is unsuitable for a given exception, it should throw [`UnsuitableExceptionHandlerException`](https://github.com/SidRoberts/centum/blob/development/src/Console/Exception/UnsuitableExceptionHandlerException.php) so the application can try the next Exception Handler.

+## Example: Handling Command Not Found

-Exception Handlers can be used to handle situations where no command is found by handling [`CommandNotFoundException`](https://github.com/SidRoberts/centum/blob/development/src/Console/Exception/CommandNotFoundException.php):
+Handle situations where a Command is not found by catching [`CommandNotFoundException`](https://github.com/SidRoberts/centum/blob/development/src/Console/Exception/CommandNotFoundException.php):

 ```php
 use App\Console\ExceptionHandlers\CommandNotFoundExceptionHandler;